drogovic/docusaurus-useitcloud/my-website/docs/Provider_Configuration/01_aws.md

 }
 ```
 ### Enable access to billing data
 You can grant IAM users and federated users with roles, the permission to access billing information.
-This includes access to account settings, Payment Methods and Report.
+This includes access to **account settings, Payment Methods** and **Report**.
 You define users and authorized roles to view billing information by creating IAM policies.

 Connect to AWS website, enter your user login (having the administration right of your account) and your password.
 The home page appears.
-In the top right tab, click on My Account.
+In the top right tab, click on **My Account**.
 See picture below

 ![Image](/img_UIC_Provider_Cred_Settings/image020.png)

-Scroll down and click on IAM User and Role Access to Billing Information, then check on Activate IAM Access:
+Scroll down and click on **IAM User and Role Access to Billing Information**, then check on **Activate IAM Access**:

 ![Image](/img_UIC_Provider_Cred_Settings/image021.png)

-Click on the button Update.
+Click on the button **Update**.
-After this change, you can add the first policy previously created "UICpolicy" to the users of your choice. (see section 6.3 below)
+After this change, you can add the first policy previously created **"UICpolicy"** to the users of your choice. (see section 6.3 below)

 ## IAM User Access
 ### Creating a user
 Log in to the AWS Administration Console open the IAM console at https://console.aws.amazon.com/iam/.
-On the left menu, choose Users then Add user.
+On the left menu, choose **Users** then **Add user**.

 ![Image](/img_UIC_Provider_Cred_Settings/image022.png)
 The following page appears:

 ![Image](/img_UIC_Provider_Cred_Settings/image023.png)

-- Enter the user name to inside User name input,
+- Enter the user name to inside **User name** input,
-- Select the desired Access type.
-For UIC, Programmatic Access must be allowed.
+- Select the desired **Access type**.
+For UIC, **Programmatic Access** must be allowed.
-- Click on the button next: Permission, the following screen appears:
+- Click on the button next: **Permission**, the following screen appears:

 ![Image](/img_UIC_Provider_Cred_Settings/image024.png)

-- Select the button Attach existing policies directly to proceed to the attachment,
+- Select the button **Attach existing policies directly** to proceed to the attachment,
-- check the policy(s) you want to attach to the user (UICPolicy, FinOpsAccess)
+- check the policy(s) you want to attach to the user (**UICPolicy, FinOpsAccess**)

 ### Setting permissions boundary
 To control a user’s permission limit, a permission boundary must be set.